 You Can Hear Instantly with a Hearing Aid

-In reality, it make take time for your hearing aid to provide the level of hearing that you require.
+In reality, it may take time for your hearing aid to provide the level of hearing that you require.
 This is because you may require a specific kind of hearing aid, which will typically have to be fine-tuned by a hearing aid professional during multiple office visits to accommodate your unique hearing loss situation.
 It also takes time for your brain to readjust to hearing again.

-Surgery is only a logical solution to hearing loss in 5 to 10 percent of adults who suffer from hearing loss.
+Surgery makes sense for a small percentage of adults who suffer from hearing loss.
 The majority of mild hearing loss cases are treated with the proper fitting of a hearing aid.

 Hearing Loss Affects Just One of Your Ears

-Don’t rely on what you think is true about hearing loss stand in the way of proper treatment.
+Don’t let what you think is true about hearing loss stand in the way of proper treatment.
 Seek assistance from a professional to be sure you get the hearing aid your situation requires.